onlinebacon/celnav-simulator/README.md

 This web page is currently in progess.
 So far this is what is available:
 - A horizon with dip applied to it
 - 1600+ of the brightest stars
-- Mouse controls to move your view up and down and left and right
+- Mouse controls to move your view up, down, left and right
 - A sextant view that splits the screen in two sights
 - Mouse + keyboard control to play with the sextant angle
 - The position of stars being affected by standard atmospheric refracion